patarapolw/liteorm/README.md

 ## JSON support

 JSON querying is supported via JSON1 extension.
-I make it easy to query using dot notation, just like MongoDB.
+I made it easy to query using dot notation, just like MongoDB.

 ## Joining aka `chain()`